chase-moskal/xiome/legal.md

 # xiome.io terms of service

-xiome's software and services are provided under the terms of the [isc license](license) and also the terms below
+xiome's software and services are provided under the terms of the [mit license](license) and also the terms below

 we're not responsible or liable for anything that happens related to xiome